mialkin/docs/programming/editorconfig.md

 # EditorConfig

-**EditorConfig** is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs.
+[↑ EditorConfig](https://editorconfig.org) is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs.

-**`.editorconfig`** is a configuration file that contains a list of rules which can be applied to any IDE's or code editors for proper formatting of code.
+`.editorconfig` is a configuration file that contains a list of rules which can be applied to any IDE's or code editors for proper formatting of code.

 ## Why use EditorConfig